NoirPi/cloudflare-ddns/README.md

 The config is stored in `/etc/ddns/` and will be generated on the first run.

+## IP URLS

+IPv4 = URL to get the plain text IPv4 address
+IPv6 = URL to get the plain text IPv6 address

 ## API:

 Key | Value | Description